Bačka: 19th century

+20th century

-In early September 1914, several years before the end of the Austria-Hungary, in a town in the West Vojvodina Bačka region known as Zombor or Sombor of some 30,000 people, including 12,000 Serb-speakers, popular demonstrations demanded the removal of all shop signs in the Cyrillic alphabet.
-When an angry mob chased one Serb-speaking shopkeeper to his home for refusing to remove his Cyrillic sign, he responded by shooting at the demonstrators.
+In early September 1914, several years before the end of the Austria-Hungary, in a town in the West Vojvodina Bačka region known as Zombor or Sombor of some 30,000 people, including 12,000 Serbs, popular demonstrations demanded the removal of all shop signs in the Cyrillic alphabet.
+When an angry mob chased one Serb shopkeeper to his home for refusing to remove his Cyrillic sign, he responded by shooting at the demonstrators.
 The local military commander demanded the shopkeeper's immediate extradition, court martialed him and executed him on the spot.
-The court martial also designated twelve more affluent hostages from among the Serb-speaking population who would be "arrested and immediately executed by the military authorities" in the case of any obstruction or opposition shown by the local [Serb-speaking] population to the military authorities."
-This would presage the Serb genocide committed in the Independent State of Croatia during most of the Second World War.
+The court martial also designated twelve more affluent hostages from among the Serb population who would be "arrested and immediately executed by the military authorities" in the case of any obstruction or opposition shown by the local [Serb] population to the military authorities.".

+At the end of October 1918, Austria-Hungary gradually dissolved and, with the Armistice of Villa Giusti of 3 November, officially capitulated to the Triple Entente.
+Under the Armistice of Belgrade (signed on 13 November), armed forces of Austria-Hungary retreated from the entire territory of the Bács-Bodrog county, and the region was possessed by the Allied Army of the Orient, thus allowing the Serbian Royal Army to establish effective military control south of the Baja-Szeged line.